dgflash/oops-framework/doc/core/common/timer.md

     private timeId!: string;

     start() {
-        this.timeId = oops.timer.registerObject(this, "countDown", this.onSecond, this.onComplete);
+        this.timeId = oops.timer.register(this, "countDown", this.onSecond, this.onComplete);
     }

     onDestroy() {